Abortion rights are a hot topic as New Yorkers head into the voting booth - NewsBreak

 Related

 ALBANY, N.Y.
 (WRGB) — Election results are showing New York voters support the Environmental Bond Act, the only statewide proposition this year.
-Currently, 67-percent of those casting their ballots approved of the $4.2 billion dollars in state borrowing to pay for major “green” projects.
+Currently, 67 percent of those casting their ballots approved of the $4.2 billion in state borrowing to pay for major “green” projects.
 Formally known as...

 Key House races remain undecided in New York